Psychology (Addiction Psychology) BSc (Hons)

-- Industry relevant: This course structure stems from recent recommendations for best practice made by The British Psychological Society.
+- Industry relevance – the course structure stems from best practice recommendations made by The British Psychological Society.

-- Professional accreditation: Accredited by the British Psychological Society.
+- Professional accreditation – the course is accredited by The British Psychological Society.

-- Flexible learning: A wide variety of module options in the final year make this course flexible to suit your interests.
+- Flexible learning – choose from a variety of modules in the final year to suit your particular interests.

-- Dedicated facilities: The psychology lab complex is home to an array of strong practical facilities, including an eye-tracking facility and observation room.
+- Dedicated facilities – our lab complex includes an eye-tracking facility and observation room.

 - theories of addiction